riot/riot/doc/faq.md

 ### Any future plans?

-Yes we do, we have a lots of ideas and we keep updating and enhancing the project thanks to the help of an active and democratic community on [github](https://github.com/riot).
+Yes we do, we have a lot of ideas and we keep updating and enhancing the project thanks to the help of an active and democratic community on [github](https://github.com/riot).
 Please [follow us](https://github.com/riot/riot) to participate to our discussions and to keep yourself updated about latest features of riot